mkesicki/sfdc-batch-dataloader/README.md

 ## Salesforce Data Loader batch backup (windows only)

-This simple script configures and executes export data for backup purposes from Salesforce.
+This simple script configures and executes export data from Salesforce for backup purposes.
-It is using possibilty to call data loader in terminal but works only in windows
+It is calling data loader from termianl - Windows only

 ## Usage